What I'm using right now

 Prompts in current rotation

-• Pre-trade earnings prompt — the morning before a held company reports, to commit trim/add/hold triggers in writing.
+- Pre-trade earnings prompt: the morning before a held company reports, to commit sell/add/hold triggers in writing.
 Source post.

-• Find-the-value scan — at the start of each month, against a defined shortlist: which name is furthest below its 200-day moving average?
+- Find-the-value scan: at the start of each month, against a defined shortlist: which name is furthest below its 200-day moving average?
 AI as filter, not as recommender.
-No source post yet — running it raw.
+No post yet, but it's the one I'd keep if I had to cut to one.

 Tickers I follow